litmuschaos/litmus/GOVERNANCE.md

 The list of current maintainers and their organizational affiliations is maintained in the [MAINTAINERS.md](./MAINTAINERS.md) file.

+## Vendor Neutrality

+LitmusChaos, as a CNCF project, follows the principle of vendor neutrality.
+- No single company or organization should exercise exclusive control over the project.
+- Maintainers are expected to act in the best interest of the community as a whole, regardless of their employer.
+- Contributions and leadership roles are open to individuals from diverse organizations and backgrounds.
+- Project infrastructure, decision-making, and trademarks are owned and governed under the CNCF, ensuring a neutral and community-driven ecosystem.

 ## Conflict Resolution and Voting

 Most issues within the project are resolved by consensus.
 When consensus cannot be reached, a voting process is initiated.
 All decisions are documented publicly, either in GitHub or in meeting notes.